 - Be cautious of what goes down the drain in your showers, sinks, and toilets.
 Install screens over your drains in your showers to catch loose hair, and only flush sewage and toilet paper.

 - Even if you have a garbage disposal, limit the number of food scraps that go down your kitchen drain.
 Never pour grease down the drain since it can harden in your pipes and cause issues.

 - Take care of leaks promptly, before they become larger issues and cause problems such as water damage or mold and mildew.

 - Know where your shutoff valves are located.
 Your home’s washing machine, sink, toilet, and water heater all have shutoff valves.
 Know where they are as well as your home’s main water shutoff valve.

 - If you have a clog, follow these tips for how to clear clogged drains.

 Flush Your Water Heater

 Many manufacturers recommend having your water heater tank flushed regularly to remove sediment and minerals that can build up, particularly in areas with hard water.
 This buildup can cause the water heater to work harder and use more energy to heat water.
-The anode rod protects your water heater tank from corrosion, and should be replaced every few years, or according to manufacturer’s guidelines.
+The anode rod protects your water heater tank from corrosion and should be replaced every few years, or according to the manufacturer’s guidelines.